 Homicide is primarily a crime committed against a person.
 It does not always mean death.
 In qisas, the closest relatives, i.e. heirs, of the slain are given the authority to decide on the murderer’s end.
 They can forgive the murderer in return for a certain thing or on a certain condition, as well as with no demands.
 This is the reconciliation and forgiving mentioned in verse 42:40.
 If the victim has more than one heirs and all of the heirs approve the execution, the murderer’s life is brought to end.
 Even one of the heirs does not approve execution, the murderer cannot be killed, and all the heirs are reconciled with the murderer.
 If the heirs of the victim forgive the criminal, this is the happiest end for the criminal.
 The forgivers would become of the most beloved to the criminal and his/her family.
 The aggrieved party would also have spared a life, which is equivalent to saving all mankind according to the Quran (al-Maidah 5:32).

 Sariqah: Theft – The punishment of theft may be cutting off the hand:

 “Cut off the hands of both male thieves and female thieves as the requital of what they earned and as a deterrent ordained by God.
 God is superior and He judges correctly.
 But whoever turns around after his wrongdoing and reforms (himself), God will accept his turnaround: God is most forgiving, the most beneficent.”
 (Al-Maidah 5:38-39)

-Theft is a crime which may require a hadd punishment when certain conditions are met.
+Theft is a crime that may require a hadd punishment when certain conditions are met.
+These conditions have been extracted from the story of Prophet Joseph (pbuh) and his younger brother, which is told beginning with the 69th verse of Surah Yusuf.
 Sariqah is the name of theft in which the following conditions are met: